FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Fed-FSTQ: Methodology and System Design

 \subsection{Stage 2: Fisher-Weighted Rate--Distortion Bit Allocation}

-We next instantiate the rate--distortion objective in Sec.~\ref{sec:problem} with a hardware-aligned mixed-precision allocation rule.
-Let $\Delta\boldsymbol{\theta}$ denote the client-side LoRA update vector to be transmitted at the end of local training (for notational simplicity, we omit $(k,t)$).
-Let $\widehat{\mathbf{F}}$ denote a diagonal empirical Fisher approximation in parameter space, believed sufficient for importance ranking in large models~\cite{martens2015kfac,kirkpatrick2017ewc}:
+We next instantiate the Fisher-weighted rate--distortion surrogate in Sec.~\ref{sec:problem_rdo} with a hardware-aligned mixed-precision allocation rule.
+Let $\Delta\boldsymbol{\theta}$ denote the client-side LoRA update vector to be transmitted at the end of local training, omitting $(k,t)$ for notational simplicity.
+Let $\widehat{\mathbf{F}}$ denote a diagonal empirical Fisher approximation in parameter space, sufficient for importance ranking in large models~\cite{martens2015kfac,kirkpatrick2017ewc}:

 where $\odot$ is elementwise product.
+In implementation, the gradients used in Eq.~\eqref{eq:diag_fisher_accum} are the token-filtered gradients from Eq.~\eqref{eq:masked_loss}.
 We define a coordinate-wise Fisher-weighted importance score

 Intuitively, $u_j$ is large when a coordinate both changes substantially and lies in a high-sensitivity direction.